Kyllingene/rssg/README.md

 output = "{dir}/{name}/index.html"
 ```

+Rules, like filters, can omit the `output` property.
+In this case, no templates
+will be applied, and no files/directories created.
+The same warning goes for
+rules as for filters; you really shouldn't mutate data from inside a no-output
+rule.

 These are just the recommended style guidelines.
 Any other way to create a TOML
 list called `rules`, or `filters`, will work.
-This is just the
+This is just the cleanest way.
+If
-cleanest way.
-If you need to change it up for whatever reason, check out the
+you need to change it up for whatever reason, check out the official
 [TOML website](https://toml.io).

 ### Contributing